I can even rotate selected parts of my photograph.

-How to Rotate an Image in Photoshop
+How Do I Rotate an Object in Photoshop Using Different Options?

 Image Rotation Option